It’s got a lot to do with sugar, but there is nothing sweet about it.

 Consult your physician if you suspect signs of diabetes.
-Prevention is better than cure.
+Prevention is better than cure, even with endosphere therapy.
 We can also help you control blood sugar levels and design a preventive program with a combination of exercise and lifestyle management.
 Don’t take this lightly – a program like this can literally add several years to your lifespan, particularly if you are likely to, or already have diabetes.

 When Exercise Hits The Sweet Spot….

 According to Diabetes Australia, “Regular exercise is an important part of your diabetes management.
 If you are on insulin, it will help your insulin to work more efficiently and assist with your blood glucose control.”

 Treatment of Diabetes is a combination of diet and exercise: